Greatest Royal Rumble: Preliminary matches

 Later, AJ Styles defended the WWE Championship against Shinsuke Nakamura.
 During the match, Nakamura resorted to various illegal tactics, such as a low blow, increasingly frustrating Styles.
 In the end, both Nakamura and Styles fought outside of the ring, only for the match to end in a double countout.
 After the match, Styles performed a Phenomenal Forearm to the floor on Nakamura.

 After that, The Undertaker fought Rusev (who was accompanied by Aiden English) in a Casket match.
 At the end of the match, Undertaker performed a chokeslam on Rusev and rolled him into the casket.
 Before Undertaker could close the casket, English attacked Undertaker, who retaliated with another chokeslam and a Tombstone Piledriver before putting English into the casket alongside Rusev and closing it for the victory.

-In the penultimate match, Brock Lesnar accompanied by his advocate Paul Heyman defended the Universal Championship against Roman Reigns in a Steel Cage match.
-Lesnar started the match with four German suplexes and an F-5 onto Roman.
-After Roman countered another F-5 attempt, he performed three Superman Punches onto Lesnar, who quickly picked Roman up for an F-5 after a Spear attempt, which Roman countered to start climbing the cage.
-After both men failed to escape the cage, Roman performed a Powerbomb onto Lesnar from the top rope.
-Roman then performed three Spears onto Lesnar for a nearfall.
-Paul Heyman then stopped Roman from escaping the cage by slamming the door on him, which Brock used to perform a second F-5 for a nearfall.
-Heyman then threw a chair into the ring, which distracted Brock long enough for Roman to perform a fourth Spear for a nearfall.
-Roman then performed four chair shots onto Lesnar before hitting him with a Superman Punch, and then a fifth Spear onto Lesnar through the cage.
-Although Roman touched the floor with both feet first, the referee called for Lesnar to win the match as he technically escaped the cage first, to retain the Universal Championship.
+In the penultimate match, Brock Lesnar (with Paul Heyman) defended the WWE Universal Championship against Roman Reigns in a Steel Cage match.
+As Reigns attempted a Superman Punch, Lesnar reversed it into four German Suplexes and an F-5.
+As Lesnar attempted a second F-5, Reigns reversed it into three Superman Punches.
+As Reigns attempted a Spear, Lesnar reversed it into a second F-5 attempt, but Reigns avoided it by climbing the cage.
+After both men failed to escape the cage, Reigns performed a Powerbomb on Lesnar from the top of a corner into the ring.
+After some crashes of Lesnar's body into some cage walls, Reigns performed three Spears for a nearfall.
+Heyman stopped Reigns from escaping the cage by slamming the door on him and Lesnar performed a second F-5 for a nearfall.
+Heyman threw a chair into the cage, but as Lesnar removed his MMA gloves and attempted to use it, Reigns performed a fourth Spear for a nearfall.
+Finally, Reigns performed a combo of four chair shots, a fourth Superman Punch and a fifth Spear on Lesnar through a cage wall.
+Although Reigns touched the floor with both feet first, the referee called for Lesnar to win the match as he technically escaped the cage first, retaining the WWE Universal Championship.